-- To ensure compliance and have a credit check completed follow the requirements of the BAE program and complete a consultation with an Arts Advisor - Successfully complete Introduction to Art Education (Art Ed 2250) with a grade of B or better and Digital Artmaking (Art Ed 2520 or Art 2500) with a grade of B or better. - Successfully complete "First Year English Composition" with a grade of C or better - Have a minimum OSU grade point average of 3.00 or better - Have all transcripts of prior coursework outside of OSU evaluated by Admissions and all transferred coursework evaluated and registered on the OSU transcript.
+- To ensure compliance and have a credit check completed follow the requirements of the BAE program and complete a consultation with an Arts Advisor - Successfully complete Introduction to Art Education (Art Ed 2250) with a grade of B or better. - Successfully complete your initial Writing & Information Literacy course with a grade of C or better - Have a minimum OSU grade point average of 3.00 or better - Have all transcripts of prior coursework outside of OSU evaluated by Admissions and all transferred coursework evaluated and registered on the OSU transcript.